furnace filter change

 While this filter may seem like it can save money on heating expenses, there have been reports of biological growth with electrostatic filters.
 Pleated HVAC filters tend to be the most effective.
 They help a furnace operate more efficiently and offer maximum protection for your home’s air quality.

-Cape Fear Air Conditioning, Heating, & Electrical Company, Inc. specializes in a variety of furnace installation, repair, and maintenance services.
+Cape Fear Air, Electric, & Plumbing specializes in a variety of furnace installation, repair, and maintenance services.
 To learn more about using the right type of filter on your furnace during the winter, contact us at 910-216-9394.

 Image provided by Shutterstock